envp/website/content/post/002-python-transitive-imports.md

 <p align="center"><img src="/images/watman.jpg"></p>

 Ah-ha!
-So it was a transitive import

-It gives us both `urllib` and `urllib.request`!
+So it was a transitive import that gave us both `urllib` and `urllib.request`!

-Of course we still need to import `urllib` to use either of them.
+Of course we still needed to import `urllib` to use either of them.

 I'm not sure if this is a bug or not, but certainly appears to be one because